cryptpad/documentation/admin_guide/installation.rst

 Please read the configuration file, and modify variables as needed.
 The :ref:`domains <admin_domain_config>` are particularly important.

+Please also look at :ref:`admin_customization` as some settings cannot be modified after the deployment.

 The server can now be started with

 .. code:: bash